 Tab page Properties General The output path is where the application is deployed in the file system.
 This is not the same as the location where the application is published if you choose to publish the application as a smart client application.
 The build type determines whether the project is deployed as a debug build (default selection) or a release build.
 You use debug builds for debugging purposes.
 If you select Release, no PDB files are generated.
 Release builds have better performance, but when you run a release build in the debugger, the debugger does not stop at breakpoints.
+The rebuild scope determines whether the project build is incremental (default) or full.
+For information on the rebuild scope, see "Incremental rebuild for .NET application targets" on page 233.
 Clear the Enable DEBUG Symbol check box if you do not want any DEBUG preprocessor statements you have added to your code to be included in your deployed application.
 This selection does not affect and is not affected by the project's debug build or release build setting.
-For more information about using preprocessor statements, see "About conditional compilation" on page 187.
-Resource PowerBuilder .NET Windows Forms do not support PBR files, and Files they are unable to locate images embedded in PBD files.
+For more information about using preprocessor statements, see "About conditional compilation" on page 199.
+Resource Files PowerBuilder .NET Windows Forms do not support PBR files, and they are unable to locate images embedded in PBD files.
 You can, however, search a PBR file for images required by the application.
 All resource files must be relative to the path of the .NET Windows Forms target.
 If the files your application requires are in another directory, copy them into the target's directory structure and click the Search PBR, Add Files, or Add Directory button again.
 Clear the check box in the Recursive column for a directory to deploy only the files in the directory, or select it to deploy files in its subdirectories as well.
 The Publish Type column indicates whether the file is a static file that should be installed in the Application directory, or application-managed data that should be installed in a Data directory.
-For more information, see "Resource files and publish type" on page 133.
+For more information, see "Resource files and publish type" on page 143.